souvikhaldar/cloudhack/README.md

 6. Now go to the /scripts directory, add required data in the inventory file and WorkingDirectory information in the hugoserver.service file, then run `./deploy.sh`.

+## DigitalOcean products used in the hack
+* Digital Ocean Droplet

 ## Conclusion
 Your Hugo powered static site is now available at http://<ip-address>.
 To make it point your custom domain name, follow this link.
 Hope this automation helped you deploy your site easily to the cloud of your choice, preferably Digital Ocean!